 And when these times of trouble impact the conservative Christian community, particularly in ‘cozy-comfy’ prosperous America…there will ensue chaos and disintegration in the church world.
 This is a situation which the wolves will exploit…again, something that is specifically predicted by Jesus in the Olivet Discourse

-Throughout this third article, I am going to argue, for example, that there is no such thing as a “pre-tribulation rapture” (among other erroneous teachings these days).
-And that this largely explains the role of the wolves who spring into action when panic spreads among those believers who are unprepared, at the emergence of the Antichrist and a missing rapture.
+If you have followed the trail of reasoning and biblical evidence which I tried to present in Part One…you should now realize there is no such thing as a “pre-tribulation rapture” (among other erroneous teachings these days)…and that this largely explains how these pre-positioned wolves will then spring into action when panic spreads among those believers who are unprepared, at the emergence of the Antichrist and a missing rapture.

 POINT OF FACT: ‘FENCE-SITTING’ IS A VIRTUAL ENDORSEMENT OF PRE-TRIB DOCTRINE

-I have spoken with about 50 to 60 pastors over the past ten years, 99% of whom explain that while they don’t feel entirely comfortable with the doctrine of PreTrib and while they teach on the subject as infrequently as possible…they are nevertheless more comfortable sitting on the fence on this issue rather then decisively rejecting or accepting the doctrine once for all.
+I have spoken with about 50 to 60 pastors over the past ten years, 99% of whom explain that while they don’t feel very comfortable with the doctrine of PreTrib and teach on the subject as infrequently as possible…they explain they are nevertheless more comfortable sitting on the fence on this issue rather than decisively rejecting or accepting the doctrine once for all.